UnmappedStack/CTFAW/README.md

 # CTFAW
 Stands for Compiler To Fuck Around With, and is pronounced "see-tee-foh".

-This is just a toy compiler that I'm messing with in Rust.
+This is just a toy compiler that I'm messing with in Rust for a custom language, which compiles down to NASM assembly.
 It's not meant to be good.
 It isn't even unlikely for it to randomly crash.

 Don't use it.
 It's still very much a WIP.